resloved/twitch-logger/README.md

 # twitch-logger
 Logs chat messages of [twitch.tv](twitch.tv) user.
 To be used in the future to imitate users messaging style.

-For each user you want to log all channels that the user follows is checked to see if they are chatting.
-If they send a message it is logged in file for only that user in that channel.
+For each user you want to log; all channels that the user follows is checked to see if they are chatting.
+If they send a message it is logged in file for that user in that channel specifically.

 ##Usage
 CFG Requirements: